 Step 3: Distribute tips earned

 Distribute tips to tipped employees as per your tip pooling agreement.
 Tip pooling is the process of sharing tips between employees.
-All tipped workers, such as waiters and bartenders, include all their tip income with hours worked to determine how much they should get paid for that time period.
-This is to be added on top of any hour wages earned.
-Tip pooling software can simplify tip out calculations.
+All tipped workers, such as waiters and bartenders, include all their tip income with hours worked to determine how much they should get paid for that period.
+Add this to any hourly wages earned.
+(Tip pooling software can simplify tip-out calculations.)

 How to calculate a tip credit, if the state allows them.